 “Claimants need to be aware that benefit fraud will not be tolerated in Shropshire.
 We have a duty to protect the public purse and to ensure that those members of our community who genuinely need financial assistance through the benefit system have the help and support they need.
 Claimants who obtain benefits that they are not entitled to undermine the efficiency and effectiveness of the welfare benefit system.
-I strongly urge all claimants to provide the benefits service with accurate claim information at all times, and to promptly provide any changes to their circumstances that may affect their entitlement to benefits.”
+I strongly urge all claimants to provide the benefit service with accurate claim information at all times, and to promptly provide any changes to their circumstances that may affect their entitlement to benefits.”

 Shropshire Council encourages individuals and businesses to contact its public protection service on 0345 678 9000 if they have any suspicions that offences may be being committed.
-Information can be given anonymously and will always be treated in line with the council’s information governance policies.
+Information can be given anonymously, and will always be treated in line with the council’s information governance policies.